 Hominids were the early proto-humans who really began to master the use of their hands and fingers.
 For instance, they were known for sharpening objects with silicon rocks.

 But not only did these early humans start manipulating tools, but they were also able to control fire.
 In the stone age, early humans cooked their food.
 This gave them more calories and the chance to develop larger brains.

 Lastly, early humans learned to make more complex sounds and share information in groups.
-Because of this cooperation, it helped them bond, form cultural groups, and build like-minded communities.
+This cooperation helped them bond, form cultural groups, and build like-minded communities.
 At 7.6 billion people, the human footprint has left a profound impact on the planet.

 The Cenozoic Era started with the extinction of dinosaurs and moved into the age of mammals.
 This led to the diversification and increase in size of mammals.